 - 134.5.1 Advertising is permitted inside the circles provided that: - 1.
 The advertising is the same in all three circles, or - 2.
-The advertising is the same in the two free throw circles (centre circle may be different) - 3.
+The advertising is the same in the two free throw circles (centre circle may be different).
+Positioning of sponsors on the court for position 1 & position 2 (inside the playing court) can be in the free throw circle and lateral area.
+These can be allocated diagonally or symmetrically. - 3.
 Only one company's name or logo is in any single circle, and - 4.
 The centre and free-throw lines are clearly visible - 5.
 The centre circle may be reserved for FIBA Europe.
 More information in the dedicated handbook of the competition. - 134.5.2 The name of the arena, city or municipality etc. can only be displayed at least twenty (20) centimetres in the further boundary line outside the sideline in front of the scorer's table.